Merzasphor/MWSE/docs/source/types/tes3moon.md

 ### `index`

+*Read-only*.
 The index of the moon, 0 for Masser, 1 for Secunda

 **Returns**: